 - Fry until the drumettes are crispy golden brown and are cooked through.

-- Allow the drumettes to cool then place in a large ziploc bag until ready to use.
+- Allow the drumettes to cool then place in a large ziploc bag and into the fridge until ready to use.

 This step is very important and is the base for a really delicious gumbo.
 Roux is a mixture of fat, flour, and liquid.
 As a rule of thumb, I think of it this way...
 1 part fat, 1 part flour, 2 parts liquid.
 I tend to add a little bit more liquid to thin out the roux if necessary.